GAM-team/GAM/docs/gam.cfg.md

 gam.cfg must be a plain text file, you can edit it with your favorite text editor (emacs, vi, TextWrangler, TextEdit, Notepad, Wordpad) as long as you wind up with a plain text file.

-If you are upgrading from Basic GAM, set the environment variable OLDGAMPATH to OldGamPath.
+If you are upgrading from Legacy GAM, set the environment variable OLDGAMPATH to OldGamPath.
 This is a one-time setting to allow GAM to find your old signal files and to copy client_secrets.json, oauth2.txt, oauth2service.json, extra_args.txt from OldGamPath to GamConfigDir.
 To generate the initial gam.cfg, execute the command: gam select default verify.
 Once gam.cfg is created, no signal files are read and the only environment variable used is GAMCFGDIR.